 Personal story by Woody Goulart in his own words…

-The Search for Balance and Harmony
+Travel in Search of Balance and Harmony

 The meaning of hozho is easier to master than the correct pronunciation.
 However, there is not one, singular English word that can be used to translate the Navajo word hozho, which is a central cultural concept of the Navajo people.
 My definition of the word hozho is the happiness, contentment, peace of mind and soul, and centeredness that comes to someone who embraces internal and external harmony, beauty, wholeness, balance, goodness, peace, and truth.

 During the 1990s, I was someone who desperately needed to attain balance and harmony in life.
 At that time I was a dozen years into the one-man-with-one-woman marriage scenario that I so completely wanted to embrace in those days.
 However, neither she nor I could prevent us from growing apart.